Cat Ballou: Production

-Cat Ballou was director Elliot Silverstein's second feature film, with the pressure of filming leading to some quarrels with the producer Harold Hecht, although the film was ultimately a box office success.
+Cat Ballou was director Elliot Silverstein's second feature film, with the pressure of filming leading to some quarrels with producer Harold Hecht, although the film was ultimately a box-office success.

 Ann-Margret was the first choice for the title role, but her manager turned it down without letting the actress know.
 Ann-Margret wrote in her autobiography that she would have taken the part.
 Among others, Kirk Douglas and Dick Van Dyke turned down the role of Shelleen.
 Michael Callan was under contract to Columbia.

 The film was shot on location in Colorado, including parts of Canon City and Texas Creek, as well as the ghost towns of Rosita and Buckskin Joe.
 It was also filmed around the Tunnel Drive Trail and the Wet Mountain Valley.

 Nat King Cole was ill with lung cancer during the filming of Cat Ballou.
 A chain smoker, Cole died four months before the film was released.

-Jay C. Flippen suffered a circulatory failure during filming and, as a result, later had his leg amputated, due to gangrene.
+Jay C. Flippen suffered a circulatory failure during filming, and as a result, later had his leg amputated due to gangrene.

 Reception

 Box office

-Cat Ballou earned over $20.6 million in North America, making it the 7th highest-grossing film of 1965.
+Cat Ballou earned over $20.6 million in North America, making it the 7th-highest-grossing film of 1965.

 Critical response

+Metacritic, which uses a weighted average, assigned the a score of 60 out of 100, based on 7 critics, indicating "mixed or average" reviews.

-Bosley Crowther of The New York Times called it "a breezy little film" which "does have flashes of good satiric wit.
+Bosley Crowther of The New York Times called it "a breezy little film", which "does have flashes of good satiric wit.
 But, under Elliott Silverstein's direction, it is mostly just juvenile lampoon."
 Variety wrote that the film "emerges middlingly successful, sparked by an amusing way-out approach and some sparkling performances."
 Richard L. Coe of The Washington Post praised the film as a "springy satire", adding, "What makes this fun is the style.
-Forming a mighty cool duo, Nat King Cole and Stubby Kaye sing their way in and out of the plot with folk songs which Cole 'Don't Fence Me In' Porter would have relished.
+Forming a mighty cool duo, Nat King Cole and Stubby Kaye sing their way in and out of the plot with folk songs, which Cole 'Don't Fence Me In' Porter would have relished.
 The format is novel and stylishly delivered."
 Pauline Kael in Film Quarterly called it "lumpen, coy, and obvious, a self-consciously cute movie," adding that "mainly it is full of sort-of-funny and trying-to-be-funny ideas and a movie is not just ideas."
 Philip K. Scheuer of the Los Angeles Times wrote, "I'm in the minority, apparently.
 Cat Ballou, which is being hailed as a cowboy Tom Jones or something of the sort, seems to me about as funny as a soundtrack burp."
 The Monthly Film Bulletin wrote, "The jokes in Cat Ballou are uneven, but the mood behind the film is happily consistent."